alicefinidori/tha-de/README.md

 The AWS resources were manually created via the AWS console.
 The next step would be to import them into a Cloudformation Stack or into Terraform in order to easily re-create the environments.

-7. Banner served

-Currently, we the output to this API is just an image in an S3 bucket.
-For the banner to actually be usable, we would need to return an image with a link to a website rather than redirect to an image.